Custom Events & Functions

 }

 .
 If set, the I/O system will call the function on the specified subobject instead of the actor itself.
+Using this, you can expose functions from components of your actor.

 The SubobjectName